jokob-sk/NetAlertX/front/plugins/README.md

 ## ⚠ Disclaimer

-Highly experimental feature.
-Follow the below very carefully and check example plugin(s).
+Experimental feature used also to speed up development  and to make the app more maintainable.
+Follow the below very carefully and check example plugin(s) if you'd like to write one yourself.
 Plugin UI is not my priority right now, happy to approve PRs if you are interested in extending/improvintg the UI experience.
 Example improvements for the taking:

 * Making the tables sortable/filterable
 * Using the same approach to display table  data as in the Devices section (solves above)